lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/tutorials-dojo-tips-and-tricks.md

 ### AWS Billing and Cost Management: Find features that help you pay your bills and optimize your costs

-> AWS Budgets: Set Custom Budgets and Receive Alerts
+> [!NOTE] AWS Budgets: Set Custom Budgets and Receive Alerts
 >
 > ![Alt text](AWS-Budgets-How-It-Works.png)

-> AWS Cost Explorer: Visualize and Explore Your AWS Costs and Usage
+> [!NOTE] AWS Cost Explorer: Visualize and Explore Your AWS Costs and Usage
 >
 > ![Alt text](AWS-Cost-Explorer-How-It-Works.png)